alexanderhale/home-assistant/README.md

 pip install homeassistant
 ```

-The virtual environment is optional - if you don't use one, `pip install homeassistant` will install the Home Assistant packages in your "base" environment.
-However, using a virtual environment makes your installation isolated - if you want to update your version of Python or Home Assistant, you could do so in a fresh virtual environment to make sure everything is working properly without impacting your existing installation.
+The virtual environment is optional, but recommended - if you don't use one, the packages will be installed in your "base" environment.
+Using a virtual environment makes your installation isolated - if you want to update your version of Python or Home Assistant, you could do so in a fresh virtual environment to make sure everything is working properly without impacting your existing installation.

 ## Run
 Everything is now in place!
 With your virtual environment activated, execute `hass -v`.
 During this first startup, keep an eye on the output for error messages, which might indicate that something has been configured incorrectly.

 If the startup succeeds, head to `localhost:8123` in a browser on the tablet - the Home Assistant homepage should appear!

-For more information, here is [a Medium post](https://lucacesarano.medium.com/install-home-assistant-hass-on-android-no-root-fb65b2341126) describing this process:
+For more information, here is [a Medium post](https://lucacesarano.medium.com/install-home-assistant-hass-on-android-no-root-fb65b2341126) describing this process.

 # Addressing Setup
-Home Assistant is now running on the Nexus 7 tablet, and it is accessible from other devices which are also connected to your home network.
-To access Home Assistant from another device, find your tablet's network IP address (something like `http://192.168.2.xyz`) by running the `ipconfig` command, or by logging in to your router's admin console (usually at `http://192.168.2.1`) and finding your tablet in the list of devices.
+Home Assistant is now accessible from other devices which are also connected to your home network.
+To access Home Assistant, find your tablet's network IP address (something like `http://192.168.2.xyz`) by running the `ipconfig` command in Termux, or by logging in to your router's admin console (usually at `http://192.168.2.1`) and finding your tablet in the list of devices.
 Then, navigate to that address from another device using port 8123: `http://192.168.2.xyz:8123`.
 The Home Assistant interface should load, the same way it does for `http://localhost:8123` on your tablet.

-This setup works fine for basic usage, but it lacks robustness.
+This setup works, but it is not robust.
 What if your router re-assigns your tablet a new IP address?
 What if you want to access your Home Assistant setup when you're away from home?
 What if you want to connect Home Assistant to an external provider like Google Assistant?
-These are the types of hurdles that will be addressed in this section.
+These hurdles will be addressed in this section.

 ## Static IP Address
 By default, your tablet gets assigned an IP address by your router in a process called [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol).
-The 'D' in 'DHCP' stands for 'Dynamic', meaning your tablet's assigned IP address could get reassigned at any time, which would break some configuration.
+The 'D' in 'DHCP' stands for 'Dynamic', meaning your tablet's assigned IP address could get reassigned at any time.

-To assign a _static_ IP address, go into the Settings app on your tablet.
-Navigate to WiFi, then tap & hold your home netework.
+To assign a _static_ IP address, go into the WiFi settings on your tablet, then tap & hold your home network.
 Select Manage Network Settings > Show Advanced Options.
-Change the IP Setting from DHCP to Static.
-Enter the IP address that you want your tablet to have - the simplest option is to enter the IP address that your tablet already has.
+Change the IP Setting from DHCP to Static, and enter the IP address that you want your tablet to have.
 If the Gateway doesn't fill in automatically, enter the same value as your IP address, replacing the last section (after the last `.`) with `1`.

 [<img src="docs/images/static_ip.png" alt="Static IP Settings" width="600"/>](https://i0.wp.com/thedroidreview.com/wp-content/uploads/2016/03/Set-Static-IP-on-Android.png?fit=900%2C714&ssl=1)

 All set!
 Your tablet will now always receive the same IP address when connected to your home network.
-For the sake of simplicity in this guide, your tablet's `http://192.168.2.xyz` static IP address will be referred to as the "internal network IP address".
+This guide will refer to your tablet's `http://192.168.2.xyz` IP address as the "internal network IP address".

 ## Port Forwarding
-The configuration above works only when conneceted to your home network.
-Your home router knows to route requests at `http://192.168.2.xyz` to your tablet.
-To prove this, disconnect your phone from WiFi, connect to data, and navigate to your tablet's internal network IP address.
+The configuration above works only when conneceted to your home network, because your home router knows to route requests at `http://192.168.2.xyz` to your tablet.
+Try it yourself: disconnect your phone from WiFi, connect to data, and navigate to your tablet's internal network IP address.
 Nothing loads!

 Let's fix that.
 Just like your tablet has an IP address, your entire home network also has an IP address.
-Think of your router as the "front door" of an apartment building - there is a number outside the door telling the mail carrier to deliver mail to that building (router), then it is the concierge's (router's) job to distribute the mail to the appropriate apartment number (device, like your tablet) in the building.
+Think of your router as the "front door" of an apartment building - there is a number outside the door telling the mail carrier to deliver mail to the concierge (router) of the building, then it is the concierge's (router's) job to distribute the mail to the appropriate apartment number (device, like your tablet) in the building.

 [![Internal vs External IP Address](docs/images/internal_external_ip.png)](https://troypoint.com/wp-content/uploads/2019/08/internal-vs-external-ip-address-diagram-600x351.png)

 To access Home Assistant from outside your home network, we therefore need to know the "building number" (external IP address of your home network) and "apartment number" (port) to which we should send our requests.

-To find the IP address of your home network, you can look in your router's admin console, or you can go to [whatismyipaddress.com](https://whatismyipaddress.com/) and look for the IPv4 field.
-We now know how to reach the correct "building".
+To find the IP address of your home network, look in your router's admin console, or you can go to [whatismyipaddress.com](https://whatismyipaddress.com/) and look for the IPv4 field.

-To route requests to the correct device (apartment), we now need to set up port forwarding.
-Log in to your router's admin console and find the port forwarding configuration area.
-Set up a new port forward with the following:
+To route requests to the correct device, we need to set up port forwarding.
+Find the port forwarding configuration area in your router's admin console and set up a new port forward with the following:
 - External port: 8123
 - Internal port: 8123
 - Internal address: `http://192.168.2.xyz`

-Now, when your router receives a request to `http://<external-ip-address>:8123`, it will send it to `http://192.168.2.xyz:8123` - if you recall, this is the address where our Home Assistant installation is running.
-Test it out on your phone (making sure that you're still connected to mobile data).
+When your router receives a request to `http://<external-ip-address>:8123`, it will now send it to `http://192.168.2.xyz:8123` - the address where our Home Assistant installation is running!
+Test it out on your phone (while still connected to mobile data).

 Great!
-The Home Assistant installation is now accessible from outside your home network.
+Home Assistant is accessible from outside your home network.
 However, two issues remain:
-- The digits of the external IP address are hard to remember, and some external services (like Google Assistant) will require us to have a proper hostname.
+- The digits of the external IP address are hard to remember, and some external services (like Google Assistant) require a proper hostname.
-- We are still accessing Home Assistant via an unencrypted `http://` connection, meaning an intruder could see your username and password.
+- We are accessing Home Assistant via an unencrypted `http://` connection, meaning an intruder could see your username and password.

 We'll resolve those two issues in the next sections.

 ## DNS Routing
-The addressing setup completed in the previous step is, for the most part, how all internet traffic gets routed to the correct destination.
-You'll notice, however, that when you want to make a Google search, you don't navigate to `172.217.1.4` - you navigate to `google.com`.
+When you want to make a Google search, you don't navigate to `172.217.1.4` - you navigate to `google.com`.
 This mapping of human-friendly names to IP addresses is called a "Domain Name System" (DNS).

 Registering a domain name - say, `myhomeassistant.org` - means that you're reserving the right to route traffic arriving at `myhomeassistant.org` to a web server owned by you.
 Most domain names cost money to reserve, but there are some services like [DuckDNS](https://www.duckdns.org/) and [No-IP](https://www.noip.com/) which offer free domain names.
 These services make money with their "premium" offerings, which are not required to complete this guide.

 One additional feature of domain name services is "dynamic" DNS.
 The IP address of your router is provided by your internet service provider (ISP), and is liable to change at any time.
-If you were using that IP address to access your home assistant setup, any such change would break your configuration.
 A dynamic DNS provider takes this change in stride, automatically sending traffic to the updated IP address whenever it changes.

-To set up your domain name, head to [No-IP](https://www.noip.com) and create an account.
+To set up your domain name, create a [No-IP](https://www.noip.com) account.
 Create whatever hostname you'd like - make it something memorable!
 We'll call it `hass.noip.org` for simplicity in this guide.
 Set "IP / Target" to the external IP address of your network, then save the hostname.

 After waiting a few hours for the new DNS record to propogate through name servers (or up to 2 days, according to No-IP's documentation), navigating to `http://hass.noip.org:8123` should now bring up your Home Assistant instance.
 Success!

 If you prefer to use DuckDNS or another provider to reserve your hostname, that's no problem - the steps above should work the same.

-One common gotcha: if `http://hass.noip.org:8123` does not load for you when connected to your local WiFi, but does work when connected to mobile data, it's likely because your router does not support NAT loopback (also known as NAT Hairpinning).
+One common gotcha: if `http://hass.noip.org:8123` does not load for you when connected to your local network, but does work when connected to mobile data, it's likely because your router does not support NAT loopback (also known as NAT Hairpinning).
 See [Reverse Proxy](#reverse-proxy) below.

 ## SSL Certificate
-When navigating to `http://hass.noip.org` in the previous step, a notice probably appeared on the left side of your address bar, saying something like "Not Secure!", with an open padlock logo.
+When navigating to `http://hass.noip.org` in the previous step, a notice appeared on the left side of your address bar, saying something like "Not Secure!", with an open padlock logo.

 <img src="docs/images/http_insecure.png" alt="HTTP Insecure Warning" width="400"/>

 This happens because an `http` connection is _unencrypted_ - traffic to and from the server is in plain text, and could be read by anybody intercepting the traffic via a "man in the middle" attack.
 An `https` connection (where the `s` stands for "secure") is a better option.
-If you're not too concerned about security, you could skip this step - but it is required in order to integrate Google Assistant with Home Assistant in later steps of this guide.

-To allow connections via `https`, your server first needs a TLS/SSL certificate.
-This type of certificate serves two purposes:
+To allow connections via `https`, your server first needs a TLS/SSL certificate, which:
-1. It specifies the owner of the certificate, and includes the domain that content signed with this certificate should be coming from (preventing another server from spoofing this server).
+1. Specifies the owner of the certificate, and includes the domain that content signed with this certificate should be coming from (preventing another server from spoofing this server).
-2. It provides a public key, which anybody wishing to communicate with a server can use to encrypt their traffic.
+2. Provides a public key, which anybody wishing to communicate with a server can use to encrypt their traffic.

 The certificate is issued by a Certificate Authority, which is an authoratitive body that has been trusted to issue certificates.
 Just like with domains, there are free and paid Certificate Authorities from which certificates can be issued.
-We'll be using [LetsEncrypt](https://letsencrypt.org/) in this guide, which is a free option.
+We'll be using [LetsEncrypt](https://letsencrypt.org/), which is a free option.

-To receive a certificate from LetsEncrypt, you must prove that you "control" the domain for which you are requesting a certificate.
-That is, traffic to `hass.noip.org` goes to your server, and not somebody else's.
+To receive a certificate from LetsEncrypt, you must prove that you "control" the domain - that is, traffic to `hass.noip.org` goes to your server, and not somebody else's.
 This prevents you from generating a certificate for a server that does not belong to you.

 LetsEncrypt provides the handy certbot tool for proving you own a domain, but it is not available in Termux, so some extra steps are required.